 In summary, questions concerning the nature of mental representations are central to virtually all domains within cognitive psychology, and different types of mental representations are explicitly discussed in many of these domains.
 Nonetheless, an overarching analysis of representational issues, particularly concerning various types of representations, is to the best of our knowledge, not yet available.
-Consequently, it seems that cognitive psychology currently lacks a comprehensive theoretical account of the functions and interactions of different representational formats, which thus remain poorly understood.
+Consequently, it seems that cognitive psychology lacks a comprehensive theoretical account of the functions and interactions of different representational formats, thus remaining poorly understood.
 Needless to say, it follows that the same can be said of the domains of application, developmental trajectories, and possible malfunctions of these representational formats.
-Moreover, computationaly it is something of a given that the nature of a cognitive process will depend on the format of the representation it operates on (Bröker & Ramscar, 2020); as is the reverse, namely that particular processes might call for particular representational formats (e.g., putative combinatoric processes in language might require more abstract proposition-like representations, whereas processes utilized for immediate action might require very detailed representations in absolute metrics (e.g., Ganel & Goodale, 2003).
-Thus, a comprehensive understanding of cognitive processes also would also appear to require a better understanding of representational format.
+Moreover, computationally it is something of a given that the nature of a cognitive process will depend on the format of the representation it operates on (Bröker & Ramscar, 2020); as is the reverse, namely that particular processes might call for particular representational formats (e.g., putative combinatoric processes in language might require more abstract proposition-like representations, whereas processes utilized for immediate action might require very detailed representations in absolute metrics (e.g., Ganel & Goodale, 2003).
+Thus, a comprehensive understanding of cognitive processes would also appear to require a better understanding of representational format.

 We suggest that one goal of current research in cognitive psychology research should be to better understand representational issues in cognition.
 We consider it theoretically fruitful to assess whether it is possible to integrate the various representational formats from different subfields of cognitive psychology (e.g., propositional representations vs. mental models in research on spatial reasoning; prototypes vs. exemplars in research on conceptual knowledge; cf. Murphy, 2016).
-We would also suggest that it is worthwhile to investigate whether all representational formats can be located on one continuum from concrete to abstract.
-Such a research endeavor would not only allow parsimonious explanations of the respective phenomena but also allow for theoretical relationships between the different subfields of psychology to be uncovered, paving the way for a more general theory of human cognition.
+We suggest that it is worthwhile to investigate whether all representational formats can be located on one continuum from concrete to abstract.
+Such a research endeavor would not only allow parsimonious explanations of the respective phenomena but also allow for theoretical Fig. 2 Properties and examples of modal and amodal representations (see text for further explanations)